 Certain employees may also seek E-2 classification.
 To qualify for E-2 classification the employee must be the same nationality as the principal E-2 investor and must be engaged in duties of an executive or supervisory nature or possess special qualifications.

 You may be accompanied or followed by spouses and unmarried children who are under 21 years of age.
 Their nationalities need not be the same as yours.
-Family members generally will be granted the same period of stay as you and spouses of E-2 workers may apply for work authorization by filing Form I-765 with fee.
+Family members generally will be granted the same period of stay as you and spouses of E-2 workers are authorized to work.

 If you are interested in filing an E-2 application or would like further information please contact our Senior Immigration Attorney Chris Prescott at email@example.com to schedule a consultation.